shichenghuo/Final-Deliverable/README.md

 # Final-Deliverable
 ### Team members: Shicheng Huo/Xinjia Pang<br/>
-### project name: Polyomino Match
+### project name: Polyomino Match(This game needs to play remotely and requires to have two computers)
 ### The address for the game:https://game.xinjiapang.com/ (Remember to count 3/2/1 and press the start button together.
-Hope you enjoy the game with your friend :))
+Hope you enjoy the game with your friend.
+Otherwise the time count down function might not be active :))
+### By entering the game with the link above, you will be the host of the game.
+You can share the room ID to your friend or the URL(right click=>copy link=>paste to your friend).
 ---
 ### Summary